Conventional Loan Programs

 Fixed rate mortgages provide a constant interest rate and monthly principal and interest payments over the life of the loan.
 The consistent payments associated with these loans allow for predictability in your monthly housing costs.
 The fixed interest rate provides a safeguard from market fluctuations, ensuring your payments won’t increase if rates do.

 Hybrid ARM Loans

 Hybrid adjustable rate mortgages (ARMs) combine the predictable monthly payments of a fixed rate mortgage with the lower initial payments of a traditional adjustable rate mortgage.
 If you do not plan to live in your home indefinitely, a hybrid ARM can help you save on your monthly housing expenses.

-Hybrid ARMs provide a fixed interest rate for an initial term.
-Common initial terms are 3, 5, 7, or 10 years.
-Although amortized over a 30-year period, these loans usually have rates considerably lower than fixed rate conventional loans.
+Hybrid ARMs provide a fixed interest rate for an initial term, while the loan is generally amortized over a longer period of time.
+These loans usually have rates considerably lower than fixed rate conventional loans.
 After the initial fixed rate term, your interest rate is subjected to periodic adjustments like a traditional ARM.
-For example, a 7/1 ARM would have a fixed interest rate for 7 years and an adjusted interest rate annually thereafter.